MattiaCacciatore/matrix-cuda/README.md

 - Download and install CUDA toolkit (https://developer.nvidia.com) with Windows - x86_64 and your OS options flagged.

 If the shell shows "nvcc fatal: Cannot find compiler 'cl.exe' in PATH" error, try to follow these steps:
-- Now nvcc requires cl.exe that you need to download from Microsoft Visual Studio (https://visualstudio.microsoft.com/it/).
+- Now nvcc requires cl.exe that you need to download from Microsoft Visual Studio (https://visualstudio.microsoft.com/).
 - Choose Visual Studio Community and download it.
 - Execute VisualStudioSetup.exe from your download folder.
 - Select Visual Studio Community and install it.
-- In "Desktop and mobile devices" section check and flag "development of desktop application with C++" with all its options in the right box called "installation details", then select "Install".
+- In "Desktop and mobile devices" section check and flag "development of desktop application with C++" with all its options in the right box called "installation details", then click on "Install" button.
 - It should work now, but if that isn't the case then you have to add the cl.exe path to the environment variable PATH.
-- (Windows 10) Open Control Panel -> select System and Security -> select System -> select Advanced System Settings -> select Environment Variables -> select 'Path' then click on Modify -> click on New then add your path to the cl.exe executable file
+- [Windows 10] Open Control Panel -> select System and Security -> select System -> select Advanced System Settings -> click on Environment Variables button -> select 'Path' then click on Modify button -> click on New then add your path to the cl.exe executable file
 (it should be something like C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Tools\MSVC\14.37.32822\bin\Hostx64\x64).

 2. Download and compile in Unix: